viant/endly/README.md

 export PATH=$PATH:$GOPATH/bin
 ```

-Generate secret keys with credential that endly will use to run the workflows.
+Generate secret keys with a credential that endly will use to run the workflows.
 (**secret** binary should be compiled and build as result of get -u github.com/viant/toolbox/secret into GOPATH/bin)
 Secret generate a file that store blowfish encrypted credential in $HOME/.secret/ directory.